-A sun visor is provided on the left-hand side of the driving compartment to protect the driver from the glare of the sun.
-The visor operates on a universal joint and can be turned down or up or tilted to either side to give the protection desired.
+A sun visor is provided on each side of the driving compartment to protect the occupants from the glare of the sun.
+The visors operate on a universal joint and can be turned down or up or tilted to either side to give the protection desired.